YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 Unsurprisingly, there were scarcely remote options, but luckily I've stumbled upon a small remote jobs website that had an open position requiring Rust development primarily in NYC.
 <br/>
 <br/>
-The name of the company was [spacemesh][spacemesh], where I'm working now. spacemesh is about building a decentralized programmable cryptocurrency powered by a novel proof-of-space-time, race-free consensus protocol.
+The name of the company was [Spacemesh][spacemesh], where I'm working now.
+Spacemesh is about building a decentralized programmable cryptocurrency powered by a novel proof-of-space-time, race-free consensus protocol.
 <br/>
 <br/>
-The funny thing is that spacemesh is actually an Israeli company that looked for remote people too (outside of Israel).
+The funny thing is that Spacemesh is actually an Israeli company that looked for remote people too (outside of Israel).

 Besides only knowing the very basics of Rust and having no hands-on Rust experience, this position was about developing Smart-Contracts infrastructure.
 Meaning, having some compilation knowledge was also required.
 I did a Compilers course more than 10 years ago when I was a student, but otherwise I didn't have any knowledge whatsoever.
-Actually, I had no knowledge about Blockchain or Smart-Contracts either.
+Actually, I had no deep knowledge about Blockchain or Smart-Contracts either.

 Obviously, this position seemed like one that will require me to go out of my comfort zone.
 In many terms it forced me to do a substantial start over, and that was perfect for me.